cyteon/the-watcher/README.md

 # The Watcher (V2)
 The Watcher is an uptime monitor, now fully rewritten from scratch in svelte, along with using postgresql instead of sqlite!
+It currently only supports web monitors but will support more soon.

 ## Running locally
 1. Clone the repository with `git clone https://github.com/cyteon/the-watcher`